matteoferla/SNV_analyser_app/README.md

+> Depracated.
+This repo is no longer active.
+See [Michelanglo](https://github.com/matteoferla/MichelaNGLo).

 # VENUS (Variant Effect on Structure)
 A web app that gathers data on a protein and predict the effect of a SNV from a structural point of view.